Cree language is spoken in several dialects over a very

 for Native languages.
 Through his study of the language,

-represented through just nine sounds.
-The nine sounds
+through just nine sounds.
+The nine sounds represented are:

-system as being the ideal way to render the Algonkian
+the ideal way to render the Algonkian languages.

-into Cree.
-This opened the door for syllabic writing to
+Cree.
+This opened the door for syllabic writing to be adopted

-be adopted by other languages (Dene, Inunituk, Blackfoot)
+by other languages (Dene, Inunituk, Blackfoot) as a means

-as a means to translate the bible into their Native tongue.
+to translate the bible into their Native tongue.
+In Saskatchewan,

-In Saskatchewan, most of the missionary schools were located
+most of the missionary schools were located south of Prince

-south of Prince Albert.
-This had a strong influence on
+Albert.
+This had a strong influence on the Plains Cree.

 were placed in residential schools where they were taught